zhangyiqing2021/chengzhizhang.github.io/index.md

 I am also a visiting scholar in the [School of Information Sciences (iSchool)](http://ischool.pitt.edu/) at the [University of Pittsburgh](http://www.pitt.edu/) and in the [Department of Linguistics and Translation](lt.cityu.edu.hk/) at the [City University of Hong Kong](https://www.cityu.edu.hk/).

-I am a leader of [IR&TM Group](https://chengzhizhang.github.io/collaborators/) at NJUST.
+I am the leader of [IR&TM Group](https://chengzhizhang.github.io/collaborators/) at NJUST.

 ## Recent News